cap-js-community/mtx-tool/docs/hana-management/index.md

 Note that due to the way `@sap/cds-mtx` works, the number of hdi 'tenants' does not correspond 1:1 with subscribed subaccounts.
 Rather there are 2 hdi tenants for each subscribed subaccount, as well as one additional `__META__` hdi tenant.

+{: .info }
+For automated processes, it might be easier to use the `--json` flag and consume the list data as JSON.
+With the `--json` flag active, you will get the same data for `hdil` and `hdill`.

 ## Example for List